Cork City Football Club and GAA manager Séamus McEnaney among tax defaulters

 Cork City Football Club and Monaghan’s minor football manager Séamus McEnaney are included in the latest list of revenue tax defaulters.

-Cork City FC, controlled by a trust known as Friends of the Rebel Army Society, owed a total of €88,817.02 following a revenue audit.
-The company under declared VAT and had to pay €61,819 in tax, €8,451 in interest and €18,545 in penalties.
+Cork City Football Club, controlled by a trust known as Friends of the Rebel Army Society, owed a total of €88,817.02 following a revenue audit.
+The company under-declared VAT and had to pay €61,819 in tax, €8,451 in interest and €18,545 in penalties.

-The football club said that settlement “arose out of an incorrect interpretation of the rules relating to VAT being reclaimed...for certain football related expenses”.
+The football club said settlement “arose out of an incorrect interpretation of the rules relating to VAT being reclaimed ... for certain football related expenses”.
 The issue, which related to the period form January 2016 to August 2017, has been “fully settled” and won’t have any impact on the future dealings of the club, it said in a statement.

 Mr McEnaney was last year involved in another settlement when he was a director of the Westenra Arms Hotel in Co Monaghan.
 The hotel was hit with a more than €2.5 million bill at that time.

-Co Tipperary-based greyhound trainer Graham Holland paid a €74,994 settlement in the period.
-In 2017, Mr Holland trained Clonbrien Hero, which won the Irish Larels before subsequently testing positive for a prohibited substance related to cocaine.
+Also in sports, Co Tipperary-based greyhound trainer Graham Holland paid a €74,994 settlement in the period.
+In 2017, Mr Holland trained Clonbrien Hero, which won the Irish Larels before subsequently testing positive for a prohibited substance related to cocaine use

 Elsewhere, property developer James Jordan, who last year pleaded guilty at Dublin Circuit Criminal Court to knowingly and wilfully submitting incorrect VAT returns, paid €1.4 million to Revenue as part of a settlement.
 That included €490,000 in interest and €391,000 in penalties.
 Mr Jordan’s settlement was the single largest in this list which includes settlements made between the start of July and the end of September.